systems-cs-pub-ro/moodle-qtype_topictagged/README.md

 </quiz>
 ```

-# Updating local database
+# Updating the Local Database

-After every question import, the local database that stores the `last_used` tag must be updated, or the questions will be used with the default value of 0, making it useless.
+After every question import, the local database that stores the `last_used` tag must be updated.
+Otherwise the `last_used` tag will be set to `0`, losing its meaning.

 To do that, in the main course page, navigate to the `Actions menu`(top right of the page, in the course header) and select `Quiz Manager Administration` option.
 Under the `Update database` section, select the [category](https://docs.moodle.org/311/en/Question_categories) of the questions and press the `update` button.